Laatste update op 13 september 2022

 After choosing a goal and an approach, you can look at the usable tools to build a portfolio.
 The available tools are mentioned in one of my previous articles: The five investment categories.

 In summation, the tools are: cash, bonds, stocks, real estate (plus related funds) and alternative investments (plus related funds).
 How to choose the right tools for the job will be covered in upcoming articles in this series.
 For now it’s enough to know two important strategies: build your defense first and diversify your portfolio.

 When writing your plan, try to spread your investments over as many of the tools as possible.
 Investments with good liquidity and low risk are the defensive part of your portfolio and should always be present in any portfolio.
 As mentioned before, in upcoming articles I will explain why I think these two strategies are very important.
 For now, try to make a list of the tools you want to use and make an estimation (in percentages) of how much of your budget you want to invest in that particular category.

-As an example, this was the list I made for myself a year ago.
+As an example, this was the list I made for myself a year ago since time of writing.
 This particular portfolio is considered relatively offensive: